 Many inventions were created to try and tell a certain length of time - burning damp rope, burning oil in marked lamps, sand timers and water vessels pierced with holes allowing water to slowly trickle with indications showing the level of time.
 Most had their problems but the water vessel worked more reliably in warmer climates.
 Platto (c.428-c.347 B.C.), the Greek educator and philosopher, invented the water clock.
 Added improvements to the design had floating figures pointing to the hour or the dripping water turn a small wheel, which connected it with a hand on a dial to show the time.
 A water clock was called a clepsydra and could be enormous for everyone to see or small and personal.
 The clepaydra, with its continuous even flow, kept an even 24 hours unlike the sun dial which could show solar time in uneven hours.
 City dwellers relied more on keeping time than those working on the land who relied more on nature to keep some type of time.
 These workers used an abstract line with pinpoints marked as hours and minutes to keep track of the working day.
 Tihs allowed them to make appointments, work by selling, buying and distributing goods on an artificial time based on hours and minutes regulated by the even, continuous flow of man made time.

 Pocket watches have a long and fascinating history that traces their development for use by the upper classes to their eventual status as a compulsory tool for the working classes over the period of a few centuries.
-Pocket watches were first referred to in correspondence between craftsmen and members of the upper class in the fifteenth century, and it is believed that an early prototype of the pocket watch was worn in this era around the neck.
+Pocket watches were first referred to in correspondence between craftsmen and members of the upper class in the fifteenth century, and it is believed that an early prototype of the pocket watch was worn in this era around the neck, rather than on a pocket watch chain, like an Albert T Bar chain.
 Historical figures such as the Duke of Modena, the Marchese di Manta and Meshur Sheyh Dede were all known to have used the first pocket watch designs.

 The first wristwatch was made for Queen Elisabeth I in 1571, but they did not become common with a further miniaturisation of the pocket watch until the late nineteenth century, and then only for women.
 This remained custom until the early twentieth century, when men began sporting wristwatches in Europe as a fashion accessory.
 These early pocket watches were likely to be very heavy and rather inaccurate and certainly would only have included an hour-hand.
 In the years that followed many craftspeople, particularly blacksmiths, began to develop pocket watch designs.
 By the sixteenth century they were becoming a regular feature of upper-class society, though these models were still being fashioned from steel rather than the finer, more appealing precious metals.